cloudant/sync-android/doc/replication.md

 DocumentStore ds = DocumentStore.getInstance(new File("my_datastore"));

 // Create a replicator that replicates changes from the local
-// datastore to the remote database.
+// DocumentStore to the remote database.
 Replicator replicator = ReplicatorBuilder.push().to(uri).from(ds).build();

 // Use a CountDownLatch to provide a lightweight way to wait for completion